BEST SEDONA HIKES GUIDE

 Little Horse Trail to Chicken Point is a 3 miles round trip.
 This trail meanders through the beautiful Twin Buttes and the West Ridge of Lee Mountain.

-Along the trial you will see the Chapel Spires, Madonna & the Nuns.
+Along with the trail, you will see the Chapel Spires, Madonna & the Nuns.
 The trail will take you to Chicken Point, a series of large, round flat rocks and spectacular red rock vistas.

 From Chicken Point, you will see Twin Butte spires, Cathedral Rock, Gibraltar Rock, Bell Rock, Courthouse Butte, Submarine Rock, Lee Mountain, Munds Mountain & the Crimson Cliffs.